About the USC Associates

 The USC Associates Today

-Today’s USC Associates offers a full array of membership levels and courtesies, a wide-ranging calendar of events, and more support opportunities than ever before.
+Today’s USC Associates offers a full array of membership levels and courtesies, a wide-ranging calendar of events and more support opportunities than ever before.
 When you join the USC Associates, you may elect to make an unrestricted contribution, or you may direct your gift to the school or program of your choice.
-Additionally, several of the university’s professional schools — including the USC Dana and David Dornsife College of Letters, Arts and Sciences; USC Marshall School of Business; USC School of Cinematic Arts; The Herman Ostrow School of Dentistry of USC; USC School of Pharmacy; USC School of Social Work; and USC School of Theatre — have established their own dedicated USC Associates groups, with their own select activities and giving options.
+Additionally, several of the university’s professional schools—including the USC Dana and David Dornsife College of Letters, Arts and Sciences; USC Marshall School of Business; USC School of Cinematic Arts; The Herman Ostrow School of Dentistry of USC; USC School of Pharmacy; USC School of Social Work; and USC School of Dramatic Arts—have established their own dedicated USC Associates groups, with their own select activities and giving options.